spurgeah/ccfes-control/HINTS.md

 # Introduction
-This site discribes implementation hints.
+This page describes implementation hints.

 # Deviation from Instruction for Use